-“You’ve done well, Jace,” Fred beams.
+“You’ve done well, Jace,” my guardian angel Fred beams.
 “You may get that Teen Jesus role approved.”

-I’ve forgotten whose idea that was.
-I’m spending most of my time tending to the guardian needs of the kids I’ve already touched.
+I forget whose idea that is.
+I am spending most of my time tending to the guardian needs of the kids I touched.
 I make it fun to get rescued by Teen Jesus.
 Girls just need to feel loved.
 Boys need pranks and antics to enjoy their rescue from the dark side.
-Even Robby has his moments of being good, but usually I’m just a foil to his bullying during the Robby Magic Mean Show.
+Even Robby has his moments of being good, but usually I am just a foil to his bullying during the Robby Magic Mean Show.

-My personal crisis comes that summer when Tim is subjected to mental torture in the youth prison.
+My personal crisis comes that summer when Tim is subjected to mental torture in a youth prison.
 He hardens his heart and refuses to let anyone in.
 For four months he lives in the Everglades, believing everyone has abandoned him.
 He ends up on the road, working as a prostitute throughout the south.
-Soon four truckers repeatedly rape him for twelve hours without respite.
-He hits rock bottom.
+Once four truckers repeatedly rape him for twelve hours without respite, he hits rock bottom.
 Passed out in an Alabama ditch, I lay with him and enter his dreams.
 I show him a way out of this mess by finding his birth mother in Iowa.
 Subconsciously he accepts that the Jace he knows is a delusion to keep me alive.
-He finds the ghost an alter ego to replace me, someone he can manipulate and give him purpose in the remaining years of his life.
+He uses the ghost as an alter ego to replace me, someone he can manipulate and give him purpose in the remaining years of his life.
 Together, he and the alternate me create bands with performances in Iowa, New York, Boston and Hollywood.
 He’s an honors student at Harvard and publishes a business case study in the Harvard Business Review.
-He works with the best Hollywood movie producers as a music coordinator and is a founding member of the LA Punk Rock scene.
+He works with the best Hollywood movie director as a music coordinator and is a founding member of the LA Punk Rock scene.
 Then he dies in a surfing accident, believing he’s surfing into the sunset with me and our dog Max.
 End credits.

 So much for Tim.
 He really got me out of the rut from being an abused child.
-I’m a little jealous that he stole Max from me, but the dog deserves to be with someone who’s a pot-head.
+I am a little jealous that he stole my dog Max from me, but the dog deserves to be with someone who is a pot-head.
 Teen Jesus is unable to get stoned.
 I never really enjoyed it anyway.
-I like to harass Robby when he is pulling pranks on the latest gang of junior high pot-heads hanging out in his room.
+I like to harass Robby when he is pulling pranks on the latest gang of junior high pot-heads hanging out in his bedroom.
 With Tim in College, Robby recruits Dave to be his foil in whipping up terror in the eyes of the 13 to 15-year-olds smoking pot in his bedroom.
 As soon as Robby has the kids cowering in the corner with his holy water tricks or other devil-summoning, I appear and raise him into the air and chase the kids out of the room.
 One time I allow him to fly down the street screaming satanic curses at the hysterical boys.

 Robby returns to Coral Gables a month before Tim dies in the surfing accident.
+No one is really surprised that Tim ends up dead.
 The alt-me and Max are no longer heard from as well.
-No one is really surprised that Tim ends up dead.
-The only exception is Tim’s latest boyfriend from Oregon, Trevor, who has only been with Tim for three days.
-He’s the son of a Baptist preacher-man and extremely naïve.
+The only exception is Tim’s latest boyfriend from Oregon, Trevor, who had only been with Tim for three days.
+He is the son of a Baptist preacher-man and extremely naïve.
 His love affair with Tim is a complete shock to the choir boy.
 He is completely open and sincere.
 When I come to him in his dreams, he at first mistakes me for Tim.
-There was no hesitation about accepting me into his heart.
+There is no hesitation about accepting me into his heart.

 Trevor becomes an college activist for homeless, throwaway kids.
 He finds his place in the Campus Crusade for Christ.
 Right from the start, he encounters vociferous resistance from the youth leadership.
 His belief that Christ was a rowdy, fun-loving teenager is attacked as heresy.
 Almost all the student members are on Trevor’s side.
-It’s the adult staff against the college kids.
-It doesn’t go well for the staff, especially when it turns out that several of them have extensive records of seducing and abusing youth.
+It is the adult staff against the college kids.
+It does not go well for the staff, especially when it turns out that several of them have extensive police records for seducing and abusing youth.
 Trevor’s ability to instantly trust or distrust anyone at their first meeting is shared by all the other trusting members.
 When a newcomer is open and trusting, the typical golden glow that surrounds Trevor and the others intensifies and can be seen by all the other students.
 With the Campus Crusade for Christ thrown off campus, the student membership reorganizes.
-The group’s new name is The Golden Shower.
+The group’s new name is The Golden Shower after I repeat my explosion of golden snowflakes when Pink Floyd is played.
 That name dies years later when gay groups adopt it for its scatological humor.

-I worry that Trevor is in denial about being attracted to others.
+I worry that Trevor is in denial about not being attracted to others.
 His parents are relieved that he survived the Sodom and Gomorrah of Hollywood.
-They are proud of his budding ability to speak out on issues and his charismatic presence.
-Preacher Dad is hoping his son will follow him into the ministry.
+They are proud of his budding ability to speak out on issues and of his charismatic presence.
+Preacher Dad hopes his son will follow him into the ministry.
 That dream blows up when Dad attends a youth meeting on campus.
-When the discussion turns to sex, he’s shocked to hear Trevor talk about the innocence and purity of young love.
-The proscription of sexual exploration with only those of your same age is too much for Preacher Dad.
+He is shocked to hear Trevor talk about the innocence and purity of young love when the discussion turns to sex.
+The permission for sexual exploration with only those of your same age is too much for Preacher Dad.
 Rejection of young love is a golden glow-killer between father and son.
 Everyone sees the glow disappear.
 The others commiserate with Trevor.
 His dad is pitied.
 Trevor is conflicted between ‘honor thy parent’ and ‘suffer the children.’
 I decide to visit him in his dreams.

 Trevor is home in Astoria, dreaming he’s playing on the beach with the family bull-dog, Tuffy.
-I insert myself into the Tuffy role of this dream.
+I insert myself as Tuffy into this dream.
 Trevor tosses a stick several times.
 I waddle after it and bring it back to him.
 Tuff is no spring chicken or an energetic puppy.
 Trevor tosses the stick into the water.
 I run after it but stop short of the surf, turning around and glaring at Trevor.

 “Really?”
 I ask.